Ariiees/AVS/README.md

 This is a ROS2 humble package with CPP and python script to achieve the autonomous vehicle storage functionality.

+More code will be updated during prototype building.

+Current Project is Sponsored by [Western Digital](https://www.westerndigital.com/) in [eCAT Center](https://www.ecat.center/home).

 ## Function
 - **ros2 bag write benchmark:** It benchmarks the ros2 bag stored in MCAP and SQLite write performance, containing the write latency, throughput, and data loss.